Redageddon/AdvMidi/readme.md

 planned mode #1: ability to display bmp images
 planned mode #2: ability to play gif's
 planned mode #3: tetris
+planned mode #4: snake

 Additional notes:
 If you have any ideas for more modes to add message me or send a pull request

 You need .Net core 3 for this application to work.
 You can get it at https://dotnet.microsoft.com/download/dotnet-core/3.0 get the sdk if you are wanting to contribute and runtime if you just want to use it.
+You also need the NuGet Microsoft.CodeAnalysis.CSharp.Scripting

 refer to https://d2xhy469pqj8rc.cloudfront.net/sites/default/files/novation/downloads/10598/launchpad-pro-programmers-reference-guide_0.pdf for more info